Multiple taxation, naira devaluation stagnating businesses - Ofomata – The Sun Nigeria

 “Another problem is the naira value which is depreciating.
 It is making life miserable for us.
 Most of our friends who are in the same business have actually closed shop because they could not continue with such an exchange.

 “But we have been able to stand tall.
 If I meet President Bola Tinubu, I will tell him that times are hard.
 The exchange rate is too high.
 He should look into it.
-He should look into her ports.
+He should look into hr Ports.

-“The ports hold a very significant position in every economy of every country.
-And they play a key role.
+“The ports hold a very significant position of every economy of every country.
+And they play keg role.
 They determine the quality.

 “So, the regulatory authorities that regulate the quality of goods should step up their game because they are not getting it right.
 Something is wrong at the Ports.